6 minutes • Marketing

 Your market is anyone who has the potential to become your customer.
 There are three questions that are important to understand with market research: the size of the population, the total $ value of the market and your % share of that value.

 You can conduct this research with help from a research agency or on your own by using a platform such as YouGov.
-However, for most startups and small businesses, market surveys can be prohibitively costly.
-Here are some alternatives:
+However, for most startups and small businesses, conducting a market survey can be prohibitively costly.
+Here are some substitutes:

 Industry Reports